Randomized Primal-Dual Methods with Adaptive Step Sizes: Introduction

-In a large-scale setting, the computation of full-gradient and/or prox operator might be prohibitively expensive; hence, presenting a strong motivation for using the partial-gradient and/or separable structure of the problem at each iteration of the algorithm.
-Therefore, the computation may be broken into smaller pieces; thereby, inducing tractability \sa{per iteration, at the cost of slower convergence in terms of total iteration complexity.} There has been a vast body of work on randomized block-coordinate descent schemes for primal optimization problems~\cite{nesterov2012efficiency,luo1992convergence,xu2013block,richtarik2014iteration,jalilzadeh2018optimal}; but, there are far fewer studies on randomization of block coordinates for algorithms designed for solving SP problems.
-Many recent work on primal-dual algorithms are motivated from the perspective of regularized empirical risk minimization (ERM) of linear predictors arising in machine learning~\cite{zhu2015adaptive,yu2015doubly,zhang2017stochastic,chambolle2017stochastic}, and ERM can be formulated as an SP problem: It is clear that this problem is a special case of \eqref{eq:original-problem} by setting $\Phi(\bx,y)=\sum_{i\in\cM}\fprod{A_ix_i,y}$, which is both bilinear and separable in $x_i$-coordinates.
-Recently, Chambolle et al.~\cite{chambolle2017stochastic} considered \eqref{ERM}, where they propose a primal-dual algorithm with arbitrary sampling of coordinates, an extension of a previous work \cite{chambolle2011first}, and show that $\cL(\bar{\bx}^k,y^*)-\cL(\bx^*,\bar{y}^k)$ converges to zero with $\cO(m/k)$ rate when $\sum_{i\in\cM}f_i(x_i)$ is merely convex and with $\cO(m/k^2)$ rate when each $f_i$ is strongly convex, where $\{(\bar{\bx}^k,\bar{y}^k)\}_k$ is a weighted ergodic average sequence.
+{\bf Block coordinate:} {As we indicated earlier, none of these methods mentioned above exploits the block-coordinate structure of \eqref{eq:original-problem}.
+However,} in a large-scale setting, the computation of full-gradient and/or prox operator might be prohibitively expensive; hence, presenting a strong motivation for using the partial-gradient and/or separable structure of the problem at each iteration of the algorithm.
+Therefore, the computation may be broken into smaller pieces; thereby, inducing tractability {per iteration, at the cost of possibly slower convergence in terms of overall iteration complexity.} There has been a vast body of work on randomized block-coordinate descent schemes for primal optimization problems by \cite{nesterov2012efficiency,luo1992convergence,xu2013block,richtarik2014iteration,jalilzadeh2018optimal}; but, there are far fewer studies on randomization of block coordinates for SP algorithms.
+For \sa{some papers motivated by the} regularized empirical risk minimization (ERM) of linear predictors arising in {ML}, see \cite{zhu2015adaptive,yu2015doubly,zhang2017stochastic,chambolle2017stochastic}.